 - Use the hard woody stems of a large rosemary bush as skewers for grilling vegetables, shrimp or chicken.
 The flavors from the stems infuse the meat and veggies.

 - Use the fresh herbs in marinades for all types of foods.
 Mix fresh cilantro with lime juice, orange juice and some hot peppers for chicken.
 Try some fresh thyme or oregano mixed with a little oil and balsamic vinegar for portobello mushrooms.
-Or chop some garlic and rosemary with a little olive oil for some marinated shrimp.
+Chop garlic and rosemary with a little olive oil for marinated shrimp.

 - Use a mixture of dried herbs, paprika, salt and pepper tossed with diced potatoes and olive oil for fabulous baked fries.